eic/epic-analysis/tutorial/README.md

     no arguments to see available `PRODUCTION_VERSION`s)
   - Similar to the fast simulations, note where the `config` file is produced; the tutorial macros require this file as an argument; you can control this with the `-c` option:
-    - `s3tools/s3tool.rb -c tutorial/s3files.epic.config` for EPIC macros
+    - `s3tools/s3tool.rb -c tutorial/s3files.epic.config` for ePIC macros
     - `s3tools/s3tool.rb -c tutorial/s3files.ecce.config` for ECCE macros
     - `s3tools/s3tool.rb -c tutorial/s3files.athena.config` for ATHENA macros